Techbot121/DiscordBot/README.md

 # DiscordBot
-A sample bot for Discord using Discord.Net's dev branch
+A reference bot for Discord using Discord.Net's dev branch